How The Pandemic Impacted Carbon Emissions

 With climate change becoming a bigger issue as each year goes on, it’s becoming crucial for companies to start reducing their carbon footprint and help save the environment.
 It can be difficult for companies to reduce their footprint due to having limited low-carbon options available to provide for their markets.
 However, through carbon offsetting, they can begin funding environmental projects in an attempt to compensate for their emissions.

 In the North West, there are 840 hectares of moss lands that can be restored as carbon sinks, with the potential to absorb the carbon footprints of 25,657 people.
-At EcoSpeed, we feel that this should be done on a local level.
-Investing in the environment surrounding our towns and cities makes a lot more sense to us, and for this reason, we have partnered with the Lancashire Wildlife Trust.
+At EcoSpeed, we felt that this should be done on a local level.
+Investing in the environment surrounding our towns and cities makes a lot more sense to us, and for this reason, we partnered with the Lancashire Wildlife Trust for a decade.

 Now that it seems unlikely another lockdown will take place due to mass numbers being vaccinated, it’s more crucial than ever to do what we can to save the environment.
 For example, being a green driver can help enormously for the environment in the long term.
 To be a green driver you must adopt eco-friendly habits when you’re driving and you can do this in several ways.
 You may not need to drive everywhere all of the time, this may seem simple but many people forget the fact that petrol and diesel motor vehicles increase CO2 emissions even on short journeys – so don’t drive for the sake of it.